 cotton fabric & the environment

 Cotton crops attract a wide range of pests.
-Unfortunately, this vulnerability has inspired a heavy reliance on pesticides and genetic modification.
+This vulnerability has inspired a heavy reliance on pesticides and genetic modification.
 In fact, more pesticides are used to grow cotton than are used for any other crop.
 Now, get ready for the really scary stuff.

 genetically modified (GMO) cotton & pesticides

 Some cotton is genetically modified to increase the crop’s resistance to pests.
-The genetic modifications are an attempt to create crops that are heartier and more easily and cheaply grown.
+The genetic modifications are an attempt to create crops that are heartier and therefor easier to grow.
 The genetic engineering also generates huge profits for the company selling the seed.
 Genetically engineering the seed allows the company to patent a seed and charge exorbitantly higher prices.
 In response to these GMO crops, nature is adapting and developing both ‘superweeds’ and more resilient insects.

 GMO cotton was introduced to fields in 1996.
 By 2011, pesticide use had already increased by 404 million pounds in the US alone.
 This huge influx of pesticide use is in response to the super weeds and super insects.
 Some agriculture researchers estimate that farmers are increasing their herbicide use by 25% each year.
 Further, insecticide use appeared to drop between 1996 and 2011, but is now on the rise.

 Some of the most widely used chemicals for cotton farming are known carcinogens.
 These chemicals (dicofol, naled, and propagate, to name just a few) are classified by the US EPA as Category I and II.
 This means the EPA has determined these chemicals to be of the highest toxicity.
-They are known to cause cancer and interfere with reproductive toxins.
-Possibly more concerning, pesticides can be registered and enter the market before being tested to determine whether or not they are carcinogenic, cause birth defects, or are toxic to wildlife.
+They are known to cause cancer, be neurotoxins, and interfere with reproduction and development.

 Despite this, cotton producers continue to use these chemicals.
 Not only are workers subject to contact with these chemicals on a daily basis, but the highly toxic chemicals run into the ground water supply and contaminate the surrounding ecosystem.
 Further, it’s estimated that 75% of the pesticide sprayed on the crop misses the target.
 Besides migrating through our water and air systems, the pesticides remain in the soil of the farms, as well as in the harvested cotton which becomes our clothing, towels, bedsheets, baby diapers, and tampons.